Reference-LAPACK/lapack/DOCS/CBLAS.md

 and add the prefix `cblas_`.
 For example, the BLAS routine `DGEMM` becomes `cblas_dgemm`.

 CBLAS routines also support `_64` suffix that enables large data arrays support in the LP64 interface library (default build configuration).
-This suffix allows to mix LP64 and ILP64 programming models in one application.
+This suffix allows mixing LP64 and ILP64 programming models in one application.
 For example, `cblas_dgemm` with 32-bit integer type support can be mixed with `cblas_dgemm_64` that supports 64-bit integer type.